10 Best Herbal Essential Oils For Fever Blister On Lip

 For fever blisters, it is generally more effective to use antiviral or anti-inflammatory oils such as tea tree or lavender oil, which are better suited for sensitive skin and oral areas.

-Lavandula angustifolia, commonly known as English lavender, is often used in aromatherapy for its calming and antiseptic properties.
+Lavandula angustifolia, commonly known as English lavender, is widely used in aromatherapy and herbal medicine for its calming and healing properties.

 Achillea millefolium, commonly known as yarrow, contains essential oils that have been traditionally used for their antiseptic and anti-inflammatory properties.